- Sustainable Purchasing Ordinance (KCC 18.20) - 2018

-King County has many other policies and plans that complement environmentally preferable purchasing:
+King County has many other policies and plans that complement sustainable purchasing:

 - Transportation and Land Use